JoseBritto/Simple-Weather/README.md

 > This was written in 4 hours for a lab test at my college but I feel like I might want to work on it more hence this repo.

-A studpily simple weather application written built with React.
+A studpily simple weather application built with React.
 Click [here](https://britto.tech/weather) for a demo

 TODO: